Amias Paulet: Career

 Paulet went to Jersey in 1550 when his father was made Governor and immediately acted as his assistant.
 The following year he was sent by his father to complain to the Privy Council that officials in Normandy were refusing to hand over six thieves who had escaped from Jersey.
 He was sent to Paris with a letter for the Constable of France, and thence to Normandy, returning ultimately to Jersey with his prisoners.

 In 1556 he was formally appointed Lieutenant-Governor and by the end of the decade he was effectively running the island in his father's absence.
 He kept this post until 1573.
 His father Hugh died that year, and Paulet was made Governor, a post he held until his death.
 There was much concern at this time about invasion by the French and Paulet went on a spying mission to the Brittany coast to discover for himself whether ships and troops were being gathered.
 Nothing happened because the death of the French king brought a temporary cessation to threats against the Channel Islands.
 However, relations with nearby Normandy were not good, as shown by a letter from Amias to his father:

 Mr St Aubin has been arrested by Mons Boisrougier of Coutances, and after fourteen days imprisonment dismissed with the loss of a goshawk and 20 ells of canvas.
 I wrote to this Monsieur for redress, but he answered he was sorry he had dismissed his prisoner, and that his stock was not better, advising me to look to myself, as he hoped to pluck me out of my house, as he had the Captain of Alderney.
 If I had the Queen's leave, I would ask no aid but the retinue of this Castle to pluck him out of his house.

-Amias continued his father's work on strengthening Mont Orguiel Castle, despite the lack of funds available from Elizabeth.
+Amias continued his father's work on strengthening Mont Orgueil Castle, despite the lack of funds available from Elizabeth.
 He wrote in 1557:

 "Though I have husbanded Her Majesty's money well I have been constrained to employ more than I received, and our walls want a third part yet".